Rawand-udst/ClouldComputing_labs-Assignment1/README.md

 This dataset contains ~300,000 reviews sampled using stratified sampling by year to prevent temporal drift.
 The dataset is registered in Azure ML as a Data Asset and passed into the pipeline as the `sampled_data` input.

 ### Components Built

-The Azure ML pipeline breaks feature engineering into modular components, each responsible for one type of feature.
-The key design rule: **split the data first, before fitting anything.**
+The Azure ML pipeline breaks feature engineering into modular components.
+Each component performs one transformation and outputs a dataset that becomes the input of the next step.

+This modular design allows features to be reused independently and simplifies debugging and pipeline maintenance.

 #### Why Split First?
 If you fit a TF-IDF vectorizer on the full dataset and then test on a "held-out" split, the model already saw that data through the vocabulary.
 The eval numbers become meaningless.
 Splitting first is the main leakage control.